Missed Advance Tax Payment? How to Avoid Interest Under Sections 234B & 234C

 12. What should I do if I realize I missed an installment of advance tax?

 If you realize you missed an installment, make the payment as soon as possible to minimize the interest under Section 234C.
-It’s important to make the payment before the end of the financial year to avoid further penalties.
+It’s important to make the payment before the end of the financial year to avoid further interest.

 Related Posts